AI Policy Fellowship 2026

 Tackle real-world AI policy challenges

-Fellows work with designated experts on projects that will influence national and global AI policies.
+Afterwards, they will spend the remaining 10 weeks working with an AI policy expert, who will mentor them on projects that will influence national and global AI policies.
 Key policy fields include national security implications of AI, government acquisition and procurement of AI, CBRN capabilities of AI models, export controls, evaluations, geopolitics of AI, hardware-enabled mechanisms, jurisdictionally-focused policy questions (e.g., U.S., U.K., and E.U.), among several others.

 Preparing you for after the Fellowship